 Subscriber Number The number that appears on your HMSA member card.

-Substance Abuse Services

-Providing medical, psychological, nursing, counseling, or therapeutic services as part of a treatment plan for alcohol or drug dependence or both.
+Substance Abuse Providing medical, psychological, nursing, counseling, or therapeutic services as treatment for alcohol or drug dependence or both.
 Services may include aftercare and individual, group and family counseling services.